Rock music: 2010s–present: Commercial stagnation and revival scenes

-During the 2010s, rock music declined from its position as the major popular music genre, now sharing with electronic dance and hip hop, the latter of which had surpassed it as the most consumed musical genre in the United States by 2017.
+During the 2010s, rock music declined from its position as the major popular music genre, now sharing with electronic dance and hip-hop, the latter of which had surpassed it as the most consumed musical genre in the United States by 2017.
 The rise of streaming and the advent of technology, which changed approaches toward music creation, were cited as major factors.
 Ken Partridge of Genius suggested that the stagnation of rock music and rising popularity of hip-hop is the result of changing social attitudes during the 2010s.
 Bill Flanagan, in a 2016 opinion piece for The New York Times, compared the state of rock during this period to the state of jazz in the early 1980s: "Its form is mostly fixed."

 The rock bands which had chart success in the 2010s were mostly associated with the trends that had been popular in the 2000s and earlier decades rather than reflecting new scenes and sounds.
 Some pop rock and hard rock bands continued to see commercial success during this period, including Ghost, Maroon 5, Twenty One Pilots, Fall Out Boy, Imagine Dragons, Halestorm, Panic! at the Disco, Greta Van Fleet, and the Black Keys.
-In 2013, Queens of the Stone Age's album ...Like Clockwork topped the charts in several countries.